eea/volto-middleware-vh/README.md

     $ cd my-volto-project
     ```

-1. If you already have a volto project, just update `package.json`:
+2. If you already have a volto project, just update `package.json`:
     ``` JSON
     "addons": [
-        "@eeacms/volto-middleware-vh"
+        "your-theme",   // this will contain the virtualHostedPaths setting "@eeacms/volto-middleware-vh"
     ],